Blockchain Cheat Sheet

 - Blockchain – A blockchain is a secure, global, immutable public ledger that records every transaction, chronologically, on the network.
 It is a chain of blocks that contain information for the understanding of a common man.
 Members of the network are anonymous individuals called nodes.
 All communication inside the network takes advantage of cryptography to securely identify the sender and the receiver.

-- Peer-to-peer Network – every node of the network is a client as well as server, holding identical copies of the application state
+- Peer-to-peer Network – every node of the network is a client as well as a server, holding identical copies of the application state

 - Cryptography – use of public key cryptography and cryptographies hash functions: essential for transparency and privacy.

 - Coin: A cryptocurrency ‘coin’ is seen as a means of payment.
 The purpose of a coin is to act like money – to allow transactions of products and services to occur.
-Depending on the coin, it is a store of value, unit of account or medium of transfer (exactly like fiat currencies – dollars, pounds, yen etc.).
+Depending on the coin, it is a store of value, unit of account, or medium of transfer (exactly like fiat currencies – dollars, pounds, yen, etc.).

 - Token: A means of payment, but with an added layer of functionality above it.
-Holders of tokens often get value from them beyond speculative returns, such as being able to vote on certain business decisions or technical changes, earn dividend payments for holding or staking tokens, or to get discounts on, or access to, services.
+Holders of tokens often get value from them beyond speculative returns, such as being able to vote on certain business decisions or technical changes, earn dividend payments for holding or staking tokens, or get discounts on, or access to, services.